|

 - Spreadsheet functions: attribute calculations

 While these are both common, some GIS go much further.
-Here are some questions
+Here are some questions regarding analysis that you may wish to consider when choosing a GIS:

 - What kinds of analytic operations does the GIS support?